abrahamparayil/gruvarc-firefox/README.md

   ```
   git clone https://github.com/avronr/gruvboxar.git
   ```
-⋅⋅⋅ Open the theme.xpi file with firefox.
+⋅⋅⋅Open the theme.xpi file with firefox.

 ### How to contribute
 - Clone the repo.